rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines an upgrade strategy to address new versions of Kubernetes, its core dependencies, and any k8sapps that are maintained.
 This strategy consists of the following high-level procedures:

-1. Update list of everything with a version and check for new versions (can be automated)
+1. Update list and check for new versions (can be automated)
 2. Evaluate impact of each new version (must be done "by hand")
-3. Update everything with relevant change to targeted version (immediately or quarterly)
+3. Upgrade everything with relevant change to targeted version (immediately or quarterly)

 Step one should be done regularly in order to detect urgent changes soon after they happen.